Yarra Plenty Regional Library

 Yarra Plenty Regional Library (YPRL) provides a public library service to the local government municipalities of the City of Banyule, Shire of Nillumbik and City of Whittlesea in the northeast of Melbourne Australia and located on the lands of the Woiworung.
 It is an independent legal entity with an executive management team which is responsible for day-to-day operations of the organisation.
 It is managed by the Yarra Plenty Regional Library Board made of two representatives (councillors) of the three municipalities that constitute the service.
 Its role is to set the policy and direction for the regional library service.
 The library service covers an area of 988.4 km^{2} including metropolitan, urban fringe and rural populations.
 The organisation is administered from its Library Support Services (LSS) located at Daniher Drive, Sth Morang.

-Service delivery is provided through branch libraries located at Greensborough, Eltham, Ivanhoe, Lalor, Mernda, Mill Park, Thomastown, Watsonia and Whittlesea, one pop-up location and four Click & Collect Services.
-Two mobile libraries provide services including a specially designed vehicle that visits institutions for those residents unable to visit a library.The redevelopment of Rosanna Library is scheduled to finish by the end of 2025.
+Service delivery is provided through branch libraries located at Greensborough, Eltham, Ivanhoe, Lalor, Mernda, Mill Park, Rosanna, Thomastown, Watsonia and Whittlesea, one pop-up location and four Click & Collect Services.
+Two mobile libraries provide services including a specially designed vehicle that visits institutions for those residents unable to visit a library.

 In 2017 there were 115,000 members constituting 31 per cent of a population of nearly 400,000 people across the three municipalities.
 It had 155 staff and issued 3.6 million loans that year.